sudhakaranjain/DLP/README.md

-# Deep Learning Project: Image Impainting using GANs
+# Deep Learning Project: Image Inpainting using GANs
 > Python 3.6 version needed!

 How to run the code: